This surely can’t be right, so why does mozzarella smell like fish?

 Most cheeses, including mozzarella, can absorb the smell of other foods.

-In fact, it’s not just food, cheese can take on the smell and taste of laundry products too.
+It’s not just food, cheese can take on the smell and taste of laundry products too.

 But once you open the packet, you introduce air and the possibility of bacterial infection.